arpitj974/Signal-Processing-/README.md

 3. The above script will split the final dataset into two parts, one for testing and another for training.

 4. You will get the accuracy score using a module from sklearn.

+#### Description of Files

+This repsitory has the data we collected from differnt people.
+There are different stages through which this data is processed so that it can be used for the ML model.

+1. Raw_data :
+This has the raw data collected using the Headsets without any modifications done to it.

+2. Concat_Data :
+This has the raw data modified in the following way.
+Each 10 rows beginning from the first row are concatenated at the end of first row ie., if we have a row with 10 columns each after concatenation we get 100 columns for the each row.
+For example, at the end of 1st Row we concatenate rows 2 to 10 one after another.
+This is repeated for each row till (n-9)th row and remove the last 9 rows.

+3. Norm_Data :
+This has the concat_data normalised column-wise.
+This is a part of pre-processing the data so that the data is consistent and prevents overfitting.

+4. Final DataSet :
+This has all the data points of different individuals merged into one file.
+This is the dataset we used for the model.

+5. Py_Scripts :
+This has different python script files used to do the tasks mentioned above.